The big reason why Race Across the World isn't on tonight as BBC show is hit with schedule change

 It's important to us that you never miss our articles when searching for stories!
 We have all the latest TV news & schedules to share with our community of loyal readers.
 Click here and tick TVGuide.co.uk to ensure you see stories from us first in Google Search.

-UK entrant, Look Mum No Computer – aka YouTube singer Sam Battle – will be performing for his chance in the competition, so Eurovision fans won’t want to miss it.
+UK entrant, Look Mum No Computer – aka YouTuber and singer Sam Battle – will be performing for the first time, making the move of RATW all the more important.

 When is Race Across the World: The Final 2026?